 "I decided to pursue genetics and genomics because practically everything in biology, ranging from how single cells divide to how organs like the brain develop and function, results from an organism's DNA and how it responds to phenomena, such as mutations and environmental stimuli."

-SEAN DOOLING, PH.D.
-ALUMNUS SCIENTIST I, ALTOS LABS, INC.
+SEAN DOOLING ALUMNUS SCIENTIST I, ALTOS LABS, INC.

-Positions currently held by BCM alumni whose research focused on genetics and genomics include: Academic Director, Laboratory of Molecular and Human Genetics, at the Institut Pasteur de Montevideo
+Positions currently held by BCM alumni whose research focused on genetics and genomics include: Assistant Professor, Johns Hopkins